The Peruvian prosecutor who requested prison for Fujimori asks for protection from threats

-The prosecutor who asked on Thursday that the right-wing candidate for the presidency of Peru, Keiko Fujimori, return to provisional prison has become the latest victim of the climate of tension that prevails in Peru after the holding of the most divided elections a week ago. that are remembered.
+The prosecutor who asked on Thursday that the right-wing candidate for the presidency of Peru, Keiko Fujimori, return to provisional prison has become the latest victim of the climate of tension in Peru after the most divided elections a week ago that are remembered.
 José Domingo Pérez, a member of the special team in the ‘Lava Jato’ case that investigates the leader of the Fuerza Popular party for alleged money laundering, has had to request protection.
 The reason: the threats received on Friday night, early yesterday in Spain, when dozens of supporters of the conservative candidate broke into her home to protest her decision.

 After Perez himself gave an account of the situation through social networks, the head of the Public Ministry, Zoraida Ávalos, demanded “urgently” the Government that “provide security” to the investigator.
 The events took place after the Peruvian Justice announced that next Monday it will evaluate the request for Fujimori to return to provisional prison after the prosecutor denounced that he “breached the rules of conduct.”
 Specifically, the rule of not communicating with witnesses in the case, an argument called “absurd” by the right-wing candidate.